12min

 First Sphere, The Moon: The Inconstant

-The Moon is associated with inconstancy, and it’s the best place for those who were inconstant in their lives, mostly by failing to keep their vows for reasons which were not in their control.
+The Moon is associated with inconstancy, and it’s the best place for those who were inconstant in their lives, mostly by failing to keep their vows for reasons that were not in their control.

 Hey, you gotta do what you gotta do in life!